HariharPrasadd/obsidian-web-blocker/README.md

 ## Acknowledgements

-- Inspired by productivity apps like Freedom and Cold Turkey
+- Inspired by productivity apps like 1Focus and Cold Turkey